• blogangle-right

 Are CMMC SPRS requirements in effect?

-• the passing results of a current certification assessment or self-assessment for the required CMMC level
+• the passing results of a current self-assessment or certification assessment for the required CMMC level

-• an affirmation of continuous compliance with the security requirements in the SPRS
+• an executive affirmation of continuous compliance with the security requirements in the SPRS

 Recommended reading